hushnan/shhu8232_9103_tut6/README.md

 This is a repo that I will use to learn github.

+## Final Assignment

+This project utilizes the p5.js library to create a dynamic scene based on Edvard Munch's "The Scream".
+It includes pixelated imagery and animated figures, simulating a crowd moving across the painting.

+### Features

+- **Image Pixelation**: The iconic painting is broken down into a grid of colored squares, creating a pixelated effect.
+- **Animated Figures**: Silhouettes of people are animated to walk across the canvas, adding life to the static image.
+- **Interactive Lines**: The background includes lines that change angles and lengths over time, contributing to the dynamic feel of the scene.

 ![An image of the Mona Lisa](readmeImages/Mona_Lisa_by_Leonardo_da_Vinci_500_x_700.jpg)

 ## Quiz 8